Hof, Bavaria: Media

-Gustav Eck, who was one of the best Hofer sprinters in the late 1950s and early 1960s, died at the age of 83.
-Eck, who started for the SpVgg Hof at the time, remains unforgotten for the Hofer athletes as the final runner in the legendary May relay races.
-In 1958, 1959 and 1960 he led his team to victory in a thrilling finish on Ludwigstrasse in front of an unbelievable 10,000 spectators. according to older press reports, the audience broke through the cordons at the destination town hall in ludwigstrasse with enthusiasm to celebrate the Staffellaeufer.
-The era of large relay races across Hof ended with the 17th edition on May 1, 1967.
-Gustav Eck is in the rankings with the best time of 11.1 seconds, although at that time people almost only ran on ash with long spikes.

 Military

 Hof was of special interest during the Cold War as it was near the border with Czechoslovakia and the GDR.
 On Hohe Saas, there was a radar site.
 A border camp of the American 2nd Armored Cavalry Regiment was near the town.
 The 511th Military Intelligence Battalion also maintained a border resident office in Hof*.
 Between 1949 and 1993, Hof was also the site of an RIAS transmitting station.